CumulusNetworks/DUE/docs/manpage-due-1.md

 	 user can choose from a menu.

 --import-image [name]
-:    Import a docker image stored on disk as tarfile <name>
+:    Import a docker image stored on disk as tar file <name>

 --copy-config
 :    Create a personal DUE configuration file in ~/.config/due/due.config